-Casual employees working regular hours may now ask for permanent role: Fair Work ruling
+Casual employees may now ask for permanent role: FWC ruling

 Casual employees that have been employed for 12 months or more in the same role are now entitled to ask their employers for a permanent position, according to a ruling by the Fair Work Commission.